 Having access to a PowerBank battery, means you avoid spending years locked into a contract paying off an in-home battery.
 You get the right size battery for your needs and, as its virtual, don’t need to find extra space in the garage to set the battery up.

 This solution is also better for our grid.
 The grid powers our hospitals, schools, homes and infrastructure, so...
 Read more

 As we manage the grid, our role has been to develop the project, find the optimal location for that benefits the community, install the equipment, ensure it’s connected to the grid correctly and monitor the performance of the trial.

 PowerBank batteries are still in the trial phase and we’re testing all possibilities to make sure this works for residents before rolling it out further.
-However, we’re actively exploring opportunities with other councils in the Perth metro area, and expect to make more PowerBank battery site announcements soon.
+However, we’re actively exploring opportunities and investigating potential sites for any future PowerBanks.